giovastabile/AhmedDeformation/README.md

 # Ahmed Body Deformation Test case

-Qua metterei una descrizione del problema.
-Tipo.
-We show a mesh morphing technique based on RBF on an Ahmed body Geometry.
-The implmentation is based on OpenFOAM and ITHACA-FV.
+In this test case we show a mesh morphing technique based on Radial Basis Function interpolation for an Ahmed body Geometry.
+The implementation is based on [**OpenFOAM**](https://www.openfoam.com/) opensource software and on the opensource library [**ITHACA-FV**](https://github.com/mathLab/ITHACA-FV).
+In particular the test case focuses on the modification of the slope of the rear part of the body.

 ## 0. Description of ITHACA-FV
 **ITHACA-FV** is an implementation in **OpenFOAM** of several reduced order modelling techniques. **ITHACA-FV** is designed for [**OpenFOAM 6.0**](https://openfoam.org/version/6), [**OpenFOAM 5.0**](https://openfoam.org/version/5-0), [**OpenFOAM v1812**](https://www.openfoam.com/releases/openfoam-v1812/) and [**OpenFOAM 1906**](https://www.openfoam.com/releases/openfoam-v1906/) but it can be easily adapted also to other versions of OpenFOAM.